remyang55/finger-ninja/DEVELOPMENT.md

 # Project Development Log

+* December 06: Game mechanics
+  * Handled Fruit collision with mouse, and animate an explosion when this happens
+  * Made a FruitCannon that shoots Fruit objects from the bottom of the game screen
 * December 05: Created the basic structure and movement of a Fruit object
 * December 04: Changed project idea
   * Realized that my original idea was too simple, and required very little of oF's features